Winter-Season/Winter-Season/README.md

 <h1 align="center">Hi 👋, I'm Winter Season</h1>
 <h3 align="center">Somewhere in Europe.
-I am C and Python Developer (sort of but I'm still learning).
+I am Python Developer (sort of but I'm still learning).
 I used to be a game developer on Unity and Roblox Studio but I quitted both.
 That is how I was introduced to coding/programming.
 I find coding/programming kinda fun sometimes because you just sit in front of you PC and type.</h3>

 - ⚡ Fun fact: **I think I am funny sometimes.**